ETERNAL YOU

 WORLD PREMIERE Produced by Pulitzer Prize-winning investigative journalist Ronan Farrow, the film uncovers the insidious ways in which our daily lives are being surveilled by the state.
 In a gripping chase, Farrow travels across the world following breadcrumbs and finally exposing a dark world of spywares, hacking, and peddling of private information, where activists and journalists are persecuted, and no one is protected from the watchful and vicious eyes of authoritarianism. - Bedatri D. Choudhury

-The first screening will be followed by a Q&A with producer and film subject Ronan Farrow, director and producer Matthew O'Neil, director and producer Perri Peltz, producer for Ronan Production Group Unjin Lee, and producer Beth Morrissey.
+The first and second screening will be followed by a Q&A with producer and film subject Ronan Farrow, director and producer Matthew O'Neil, director and producer Perri Peltz, producer for Ronan Production Group Unjin Lee, and producer Beth Morrissey.

 All in-person screening venues provide sound amplification headphones upon request with venue management.
 IFC Center can also provide a T-Coil loop for compatible devices.

-US PREMIERE Choreographer and dancer Hadar Ahuvia interrogates the Zionist mythologies she learned as a child in Israel using Israeli folk dance-inspired contemporary dance as a point of entry.
+US PREMIERE Choreographer and dancer Hadar Ahuvia interrogates the Zionist mythologies she learned as a child using Israeli folk dance-inspired contemporary dance as a point of entry.
 Seeking to understand the meaning behind traditional dance, which can be weaponized to oppress and marginalize, Hana explores the complexities of the Palestinian and Israeli relationship with the guiding belief that everyone wants and deserves peace.
 This lyrical and thought-provoking film is sure to engender reflection and deep conversation. - Karen McMullen

 The first screening will be followed by a Q&A with director Tatyana Tenenbaum, producer Brighid Greene, film subject Hadar Ahuvia, film subject Amer Abdelrasoul, film subject Ze'eva Cohen, and film subject Lily Bo Shapiro.